Ben Hall Pt 4

 The Yass Courier Saturday 16th Apr 1864:

 BEN HALL'S LATEST EXPLOITS. [from our Marengo correspondent.]
 Monday, 6 p.m. — Two hours ago Mr. Percy Scarr, of Marengo Station, and his brother Richard, were stuck-up by Ben Hall and one of his neophytes within four miles of Marengo, on the Burrowa side.
-All the plunder the scoundrel's obtained consisted of the gentlemen's watches, horses, saddles, and bridles, which were galloped away with.
+All the plunder the scoundrel's obtained consisted of the gentleman's watches, horses, saddles, and bridles, which were galloped away with.
 The squatters around, who are possessed of horses of any local reputation, must now keep a sharp eye on the same, for I am informed that Hall swears that his new gang shall be the best mounted rangers that over "took the bush for it."

 The horses stolen this afternoon will assist to make good the robber's boast, for they are both well bred animals, particularly Mr. Percy Scarr's, which is a fine, showy beast, having formerly been a racer.
 This highway robbery took place not far from where Mr. Scarr was stuck-up before, and very near to the spot where the unfortunate mailman, Crotty, was shot dead.
 The Marengo police are now in pursuit.